Ultimate Software: Plenty Of Growth And No Disaster

 Ultimate: Is HCM a market with an ultimate growth runway or is it a dead end?

 One of the mis-apprehensions under which some observers labor is the rate of growth in the applications space.
-It is easy to think that growth in the HCM space is not likely to be able to support a billion-company trying to continue its growth in the mid 20 percent range.
+It is easy to think that growth in the HCM space is not likely to be able to support a billion dollar company trying to continue its growth in the mid-20 percent range.
 But the fact is that while payroll and most HR functions have been installed for some years in larger enterprises, there is far more size of the HCM market.
-Even though almost all enterprises have some form of payroll these days, it can often be very primitive and most SMB's lack most of the functionality that larger enterprises take for granted.
+Even though almost all enterprises have some form of payroll these days, it can often be very primitive and most SMBs lack most of the functionality that larger enterprises take for granted.

-Ultimate is one of the leading suppliers of payroll and overall HCM solutions for the small and medium market although in recent years it has begun addressing somewhat larger enterprise customers.
+Ultimate is one of the leading suppliers of payroll and overall HCM solutions for the small and medium market although, in recent years, it has begun addressing somewhat larger enterprise customers.
 It is not trying to crack the large enterprise market where every win has to be a competitive displacement and every retention is based on major competitive struggles.
 Ultimate reported a 97% retention rate last year.
 The only way that happens is if most of its renewals are non-competitive.
 Retentions at that rate make it far more likely that the company can achieve growth in the 20%-plus range.
 The link here is to a study that shows that the market, as defined by this particular research firm, is to grow to $20 billion over the next five years with a CAGR of close to 10%.
 There are other studies that suggest that the market is growing at around 10% and will reach $20 billion as well.

-Because Ultimate is a payroll processor it has and will derive revenues from processing compliance reporting for the Affordable Care Act.
+Because Ultimate is a payroll processor, it has and will derive revenues from processing compliance reporting for the Affordable Care Act.
 The company indicated that it expects ACA-related revenues to be around 2% for 2017 as a whole, with some of those revenues earned already.
 Obviously, without knowing the specifics of any repeal and the requirements of a replacement, or what the timeline might be for repeal or if it might happen, it is simply fruitless to try to speculate with any granularity as to the actual impact of changes in the ACA on the outlook for this company.
 It could be an issue for Ultimate's growth although probably not in 2017 and perhaps not at all.
-No one can really say at this point and speculation is simply a waste of time and brain cycles.
+No one can really say at this point, and speculation is simply a waste of time and brain cycles.

-There are plenty of competitors in the space from the stack vendors such as Oracle and SAP (NYSE:SAP) to other specialized vendors that include companies such as Workday (NYSE:WDAY), Cornerstone (NASDAQ:CSOD) and of course Microsoft (NASDAQ:MSFT).
+There are plenty of competitors in the space from the stack vendors such as Oracle and SAP (NYSE:SAP) to other specialized vendors that include companies such as Workday (NYSE:WDAY), Cornerstone (NASDAQ:CSOD) and, of course, Microsoft (NASDAQ:MSFT).
 And there are loads of companies with a point solution that are sold to the lowest rung of businesses.
-The company has a deep set of solutions and a key to success has been the attach rate for these solutions.
+The company has a deep set of solutions, and a key to success has been the attach rate for these solutions.
 The link here is to a report that is a bit dated but nonetheless covers some of Ultimate's strengths and weaknesses.
 I think it would be fair to say that at this point, several of the weaknesses mentioned have been ameliorated by the company's development efforts.

 Most observers of the HCM software market regard Workday as the 600-pound gorilla in the space based both on its architecture and its functionality.
-It has been the leader in the Gartner surveys for some years running and that is still the case.
+It has been the leader in the Gartner surveys for some years running, and that is still the case.
 Ultimate is listed as a challenger with execution capabilities comparable to leaders but less completeness of vision - and that is probably where Ultimate wants to be.
 Simpler products that work well for users up to a certain size.

-But again, there is nothing to suggest that the state of competition has changed between Ultimate and Workday and indeed it appears as though this company is growing its HCM business in the same range as WDAY and has forecast that bookings growth will be few percentage points below that of WDAY in this current year.
-Neither this company or WDAY provide investors with ARR data and so it is not either easy or precise to analyze relative growth rates given the difference in increases in deferred revenues between the two companies, but I think concerns about WDAY gobbling up this company's market share are, to say the least, highly exaggerated.
+But again, there is nothing to suggest that the state of competition has changed between Ultimate and Workday, and indeed, it appears as though this company is growing its HCM business in the same range as WDAY and has forecast that bookings growth will be few percentage points below that of WDAY in this current year.
+Neither this company nor WDAY provides investors with ARR data, and so it is not either easy or precise to analyze relative growth rates given the difference in increases in deferred revenues between the two companies, but I think concerns about WDAY gobbling up this company's market share are, to say the least, highly exaggerated.

 Last quarter, which was a record quarter for product bookings as well as revenue, the company had several wins with enterprises that purchased 10,000 seats or more.
 The CEO said during the conference call that bookings were more than 20% above plan.
 How bookings translate into revenues and what happens to a booking is something that cannot be exactly ascertained from the financial statement.
 That said, it is not inconsistent with the overall growth in the space to believe that the company was able to exceed its plan by a noticeable amount.

 This company has not and will not have the kinds of wins that companies such as Workday have enjoyed (no Wal-Marts (NYSE:WMT) or Targets (NYSE:TGT)), but it does have a plan to work itself deeper into the mid-market with businesses with 10k-plus employees.
 The company has recently reorganized its sales force with a dedicated organization to focus on Enterprise potential defined as potential users with more than 2,500 employees.
-In addition to enterprise, the company also has a specialized sales organization that focuses on the mid-market defined as companies with between 500-2,500 employees.
+In addition to enterprise, the company also has a specialized sales organization that focuses on the mid-market defined as companies with between 500 and 2,500 employees.

 I thought it was interesting to note that the CEO said that 38% of the seats - and almost certainly a higher proportion of the revenues - come from users with fewer than 500 seats.
 That is a market segment that is unlikely to ever interest competitors such as Workday or Oracle.

-The company most recently bought a business call Kanjoya.
+The company most recently bought a business called Kanjoya.
 Apart from the rather unusual name, Kanjoya is a vendor of what is called workforce intelligence and has integrated that company's product line into something it calls UltiPro Perception.
 Like most companies selling application software, the company continues to add products in the areas of business analytics and mobile capabilities, many of them developed in conjunction with the specific requirements of users.

-Again, Ultimate moved to acquire a predictive analytics capability through the acquisition of Vestrics which has a knowledge based that can measure, predict and optimize the business impact of HR/talent investments and decisions on a global basis.
-Whether or not software really can quite do that at this point is a subject similar to debating the efficacy of computer based weather forecasts but it is part of the changing paradigm of what users of application software want to buy, i.e. software that produces actionable outputs.
+Again, Ultimate moved to acquire a predictive analytics capability through the acquisition of Vestrics, which has a knowledge base that can measure, predict, and optimize the business impact of HR/talent investments and decisions on a global basis.
+Whether or not software really can quite do that at this point is a subject similar to debating the efficacy of computer-based weather forecasts but it is part of the changing paradigm of what users of application software want to buy, i.e. software that produces actionable outputs.

 Overall, management reported that its marketing metrics both in Q4 2016 and for the full year showed record demand for the company's solution.
 Just how much credence ought to be placed in some of these numbers from an Ultimate survey is a legitimate question.
 But for what they are worth the company had an increase of 46% in respondents looking to buy an HCM system in the next 12 months or less.
-To a certain extent, surveys like that tend to be self selecting users who want to buy and are the ones most likely to answer the survey.
-But the year on year numbers are impressive.
+To a certain extent, surveys like that tend to be self-selecting users who want to buy and are the ones most likely to answer the survey.
+But the year-on-year numbers are impressive.
 The company also presented other typically favorable trends regarding demand and engagement with users.
 I am not about to say that Ultimate has the best HCM solution in its target space - I am not even sure how that might be objectively measured.
 But it certainly has the attributes that are readily visible to suggest that its market share gains should continue unabated over the next several years.

 One of the reasons why the company forecast some growth slowdown in the quarter is simply the way it does its math in putting together guidance and the coverage ratio it wants to see when it makes forecasts.
 There is a certain mechanistic quality in expecting that the absence of NetSuite, were that to happen, would take down revenues by 4%, but it is part of the forecast even though the relationship is not yet terminated.